- SAP pays large numbers of IT media entities in both advertising and in paid placements.

 There are important reasons why the IT media entities, by in large, do not contradict SAP.

-- SAP Direct Ownership: Some IT media entities like ASUG and Digitalist are either financially owned or have so little independence from SAP that it may as well be SAP.
+- SAP Direct Ownership: Some IT media entities like ASUG and Digitalist are either financially owned or have so little independence from SAP that it may also be SAP.
 For example, articles on SAP’s Digitalist online magazine are often reprints of information released on SAP.
 ASUG’s media output is quite apparently taken directly from SAP.

 Therefore, they cannot be accurate because they do not have freedom of speech.